Home

 In other words; when the air reaches the water temperature, or is warmed to the water temperature, the heat transfer out of the water is stopped dead in its tracks.

 This is the big "secret" of a thermal closed cabinet with the motors inside the closed cabinet.
-You could have zero insulation on the outer wall of the spa, and put all the insulation on the outer cabinet, but it has several drawbacks that I'll go into later.
+You could have zero insulation on the outer wall of the spa, and put all the insulation on the outer cabinet, and we do that pretty much on our spas, since the lightweight foam is mostly to hold the plumbing pipes from vibrating.
+(On our European models we are using a tying method to hold them.)

 Another rule about heat transfer, is the greater the difference between two masses in temperature the faster the heat is transferred.
 The barrier of heat resistance between the two masses has a predictable effect on the heat transfer.